 When the Scientific Commission determines that the conditions are not met anymore to demonstrate compliance with the relevant requirements of the Terrestrial Code, a disease status may be suspended.
 The Scientific Commission may decide to reinstate the suspended status when a Member Country has submitted an application which fulfils all the requirements requested for the recovery of official disease status laid out in the relevant Chapters of the Terrestrial Code.
 The suspensions and recoveries of disease status are announced by the Director General of the OIE in consultation with the Scientific Commission and the list of these is kept up to date until adoption of a new resolution by the Assembly the following May.

-Member Countries enjoying a disease free status officially recognised by the OIE must submit an annual reconfirmation form by the end of November every year.
+Member Countries with a disease free status officially recognised by the OIE must submit an annual reconfirmation form by the end of November every year.